magnusmanske/mixnmatch_wb/WIKIBASE.md

 You will get
 `You have been assigned a consumer token of ID1 and a secret token of ID2.
 Please record these for future reference.` Edit nano docker-compose.yml outside the docker image, then restart

+## Docker container issues
+* QuickStatements does not display commands sometimes (CORS issue?)
+* QuickStatements conatiner PHP does not appear to have INTL module, no Normalizer class or normalizer_normalize function
+* SPARQL engine links items to http://wikibase.svc/entity/ instead of actual URL